Skip to main content

 • Layers: 6–8 in Complementary mode

-• Expression: Legato, narrow velocity range (70–100)
+• Phrasing: Legato, narrow velocity range (70–100)

 Interlocking rhythmic cells passed between layers.
 The hocket behavior creates a single continuous line from multiple voices.